lyumayumz/agentic-ai-travel-planner/Travel-Planner/README.md

 # Travel Planner App

-This is a simple project to learn LangGraph.
+This is a travel planner app to help the people to plan based on the provided budget and destination

 ## Set up